 P-TAL: PUNJAB THATHERA ART LEGACY

-P-TAL aims at reviving the dying art of the indigenous Thatheras community of Jandiala Guru, Amritsar, who hammer pure brass into unique designs for everyday usage.
+P-TAL aims at reviving the dying craft form of the indigenous Thatheras community of Jandiala Guru, Amritsar, who hammer pure brass into unique designs for everyday usage.
 The craft form has become the only Indian craft to find its name in the UNESCO List of Intangible Cultural Heritage.
 The metals used by the Thatheras –copper, brass and certain other alloys- are believed to be beneficial for health.

 The UNESCO listing of the Thatheras has ignited a spark of hope for these Thatheras who as of now see only the dark passage of despair ahead of them.
 And we at P-TAL aim to ensure that this hope turns into a reality.